dib-lab/2021-paper-ibd/manuscript.md

 Our models consistently performed the most poorly on the iHMP cohort.
 The iHMP tracked the emergence and diagnosis of IBD through time series profiling of emergent cases [@doi:10.1038/s41586-019-1237-9].
 We selected the first sample in each time series for this analysis, and given the relatively poor performance of these models, this may suggest that disease onset is a distinct biological process.
-However, the inclusion of the iHMP cohort in this analysis insured that not all nonIBD samples were healthy controls and some fraction were symptomatic cases that did not result in an IBD diagnosis [@doi:10.1038/s41586-019-1237-9].
+However, the inclusion of the iHMP cohort in this analysis ensured that not all nonIBD samples were healthy controls and some fraction were symptomatic cases that did not result in an IBD diagnosis [@doi:10.1038/s41586-019-1237-9].

 While we apply our pipeline to IBD classification, it is extensible to other large meta cohorts of metagenomic sequencing data.
 This method may be particularly suitable for diseases such as colorectal cancer, where a recent meta-analysis using a marker gene approach was successful in classifying colorectal samples from healthy controls [@doi:10.1038/s41591-019-0406-6].
 Our method may bring strain-level resolution and generate hypotheses for further research.

 The methods we used to perform the k-mer association analysis are modular and may be improved by substituting parts of the pipeline with different approaches.
-For example, we used abundances from long nucleotide k-mers (*k* = 31) -- which capture species-level sequence similarity [@doi:10.1128/mSystems.00020-16] -- as our features and achieved model accuracies that were too low to be clinically relevant.
+For example, we used abundances from long nucleotide k-mers (*k* = 31) -- which capture species-level sequence similarity [@doi:10.1128/mSystems.00020-16] -- as our features.
 K-mers constructed from protein or other reduced alphabets may improve accuracy, as we would expect more shared sequence content between metagenomes as well as a better representation of functional content (CITE: metapangenomes).
 While this may improve classification accuracy, switching to reduced alphabet k-mers may not be desirable in the context of strain-specific differences which may be obscured by these degenerate representations.
 Similarly, while we used random forests to to perform k-mer association analysis, other machine learning or statistical techniques may improve classification accuracy.